3645

 When considering an investment in Bill.com, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.

-Although we have other favorites, we understand the arguments that Bill.com isn't a bad business.
-We'd expect growth rates to moderate from here, but its .
-On top of that, its impressive gross margins indicate excellent business economics.
+We think Bill.com is a good business.
+We'd expect growth rates to moderate from here, but its revenue growth has been exceptional over the last three years.
+On top of that, its impressive gross margins indicate excellent business economics and its bountiful generation of free cash flow empowers it to invest in growth initiatives.

-Wall Street analysts covering the company had a one-year price target of $85.46 per share right before these results (compared to the current share price of $87.92).
+Wall Street analysts covering the company had a one-year price target of $84.68 right before these results (compared to the current share price of $62), implying they see short-term upside potential in Bill.com.